JKU-ICG/AOS/AOS for DJI/README.md

 - **2. take off and fly to target area**: This is done in flight mode (default when app is started).
 - **3. scan in target area**: Position drone and gimbal tilt.
 Switch to AOS scan mode (C2), select thermal imaging (record), make sure you chose the Color_1 color coding for thermal imaging (C3, options), turn on RX anomaly detection (shutter), and fly a linear sideways path to scan.
 - **4. fine-tune parameters**: After scanning, the integral image on the right shows unoccluded anomalies.
 They can be focussed at switching to parameter mode (C1) and shifting the focal plane up/down (right stick up/down).
 In case of compass errors, shifting the focal plane alone will not register corresponding anomaly images.
 Compass correction (right stick left/right) can be applied in addition.
 If the ground surface is not parallel to the scanning plane, the focal plane can also be tilted (left stick) in both directions.
 But this is often not necessary.
 All parameters can be reset to default (C2).
-- **5. scan target area again**: Switch back from parameter mode to scanning mode (C1) and scan target area again.
+- **5. scan target area again**: Switch back from visualization mode to scanning mode (C1) and scan target area again.
 The fine-tuned visualization parameters should be appropriate as long as the terrain's slope, drone's altitude (AGL), and GPS/compass errors don't change much.
-If necessary, they need to be fine-tuned again (C2 for parameter mode).
+If necessary, they need to be fine-tuned again (C2 for visualization mode).
 - **6. fly back to take-off area and land**: From scan mode, switch to flight mode (C2), fly back and land (H button is still supported).

 **Note:** AOS scanning is reset if you change flight direction.
-If too many/few anomalies are detected the RX threshold should slightly be increased/decreased (in parameter mode: right dial).
+If too many/few anomalies are detected the RX threshold should slightly be increased/decreased (in visualization mode: right dial).
 This change will become only effective for the next scan.
 A good range for RX is 0.99-0.999.
 Scanning with RGB imaging is also possible, but thermal imaging is recommended here.
 Scanning without RX anomaly detection turned on is also possible (RGB or thermal), but anomaly detection turned on is recommended here.
 The encircled letters in the bottom right display: imaging mode (RGB, T=thermal, Z=zoom), RX detection (on/off), mode of operation (F=flight, S=scan, P=parameter).

 Compatibility: